 Common across both 'commercial ' transactions and treasury investments is the need for holistic council-wide planning, robust due diligence and formal oversight processes.
-New guidance suggests that an Authority's commercial 'risk appetite' is likely comparable to its Treasury Risk appetite.
+The Authority's commercial 'risk appetite' would likely be comparable to its Treasury Risk appetite.
 However, an holistic approach to risk could equally allow more risk to be taken on Commercial Investments given that little risk (and therefore return) is carried on the treasury side.
 NELC's overall risk appetite along with specific policies and arrangements for non-treasury investments is set out in the Capital Strategy document.